garyttt/freeipa_puppet_foreman/README.md

 ```
 2. If there is failure and re-installation is needed, it is easier to rebuild VM and re-run the install scripts.
 3. Else verify Foreman GUI https://foreman.example.local
-4. Fine tune puppetserver within Foreman for performance, make the modifications as shown and restart puppetserver
+4. Fine tune puppetserver within Foreman for performance, make the modifications as shown and restart puppetserver, these modifications are: increase ReservedCodeCacheSize from 512m to 1G, enable environment-class-cache and multithreading.
 ```bash
 [root@foreman ~]# diff /etc/sysconfig/puppetserver.orig /etc/sysconfig/puppetserver
 9c9